Orgone

 to pursue research into orgone energy after he immigrated to the US in 1939; he used it to publish literature and distribute material relating to the topic for over a decade.
 Reich designed special "orgone energy accumulators"—devices ostensibly collecting orgone energy from the environment—to enable the study of orgone energy and to be applied medically to improve general health and vitality.
 Ultimately, the U.S. Food and Drug Administration (FDA) obtained a federal injunction barring the interstate distribution of orgone-related materials because Reich and his associates were making false and misleading claims.
-A judge later ruled to jail Reich and ordered the banning and destruction of all orgone-related materials at the institute after an associate of Reich violated the injunction.
+But an associate of Reich violated the injunction, and a judge later sentenced Reich to jail and ordered the banning and destruction of all orgone-related materials at the institute.

 Reich denied the assertion that orgone accumulators could improve sexual health by providing orgastic potency.

+The National Center for Complementary and Integrative Health lists orgone as a type of "putative energy", writing that "putative energy fields (also called biofields) have defied measurement to date by reproducible methods.
+Therapies involving putative energy fields are based on the concept that human beings are infused with a subtle form of energy.
+This proposed vital energy or life force is known under different names in different cultures, such as qi ... prana, etheric energy, fohat, orgone, odic force, mana, and homeopathic resonance".
-The National Center for Complementary and Integrative Health lists orgone as a type of "putative energy".
-After Reich's death, research into the concept of orgone passed to some of his students, such as Kelley, and later to a new generation of scientists in Germany keen to discover an empirical basis for the orgone hypothesis (the first positive results of which were provided in 1989 by Stefan Muschenich).

-There is no empirical support for the concept of orgone in medicine or the physical sciences, and research into the concept concluded with the end of the institute.
-Founded in 1982, the Institute for Orgonomic Science in New York is dedicated to the continuation of Reich's work; it both publishes a digital journal on it and collects corresponding works.
+After Reich's death, research into the concept of orgone passed to some of his students, such as Kelley, and later to a new generation of researchers.
+An Institute for Orgonomic Science was founded in New York in 1982, dedicated to the continuation of Reich's work; it publishes a digital journal and collects corresponding works.
+However, there was no empirical support for the concept of orgone in medicine or the physical sciences, and research into the concept concluded with the end of the institute.

+Nevertheless, Stefan Muschenich, a psychiatrist in Germany keen to discover an empirical basis for the orgone hypothesis, did publish some positive results in the 1980s and 90s.